-However, as part of this amendment, Mater Academy of Northern Nevada is seeking to change their mission and vision statements.
+However, as part of this amendment RFA, Doral Academy of Nevada is seeking to change their mission and vision statements.
 Please see Change Mission and/or Vision for more information.

-(Example:) "The Board of the above named charter school, operating under a current contract with a start date of July 18, 2017 and a six-year expiration date of June 18, 2023 requests that the SPCSA approve this request to amend its charter school contract with the SPCSA regarding the following (check all that apply): 1.
-Dual-Credit Programs 2.
-EMOs: Amend charter contract with an EMO or CMO 3.
-Enrollment: Expand enrollment in existing grades and facilities 4.
-Enrollment: Expand enrollment in new grade levels 5.
-Enrollment: Eliminate a grade level or other educational services 6.
-Facilities: Acquire or construct a new or additional facility that will not affect approved enrollment 7.
-Facilities: Occupy additional sites 8.
-Facilities: Relocate or consolidate campuses 9.
-Facilities: Occupy a temporary facility X 10.
-Other (specify): Change mission and vision statements (See full list above of RFA amendment types) Attach a copy of the document(s), including minutes, confirming approval of the RFA.
+- 3. Specific statement of the request - (Example:) "The Board of the above named charter school, operating under a current contract with a start date of July 1, 2019 and a six-year expiration date of June 30, 2025 requests that the SPCSA approve this request to amend its charter school contract with the SPCSA regarding the following (check all that apply): - 1.Dual-Credit Programs - 2.
+EMOs: Amend charter contract with an EMO or CMO - 3.
+Enrollment: Expand enrollment in existing grades and facilities - 4.
+Enrollment: Expand enrollment in new grade levels - 5.
+Enrollment: Eliminate a grade level or other educational services - 6.
+Facilities: Acquire or construct a new or additional facility that will not affect approved enrollment - 7.
+Facilities: Occupy additional sites - 8.
+Facilities: Relocate or consolidate campuses - 9.
+Facilities: Occupy a temporary facility - X 10.
+Other (specify): Change of mission/vision statements (See full list above of RFA amendment types)

+Attach a copy of the document(s), including minutes, confirming approval of the RFA.